reillychase/hangman/README.md

 # Python Hangman
-The classic game hangman, written in Python
+The classic game Hangman, written in Python